 Best Tours in Amsterdam: Themed Experiences

-We already mentioned a few Amsterdam guided tours that focus on a specific theme – like the Red Light District Night tour, the incredibly popular Anne Frank Tour and the Jordaan Food Tour.
+We already mentioned a few Amsterdam guided tours that focus on a specific theme – like the Red Light District Night Tour, the incredibly popular Anne Frank Tour and the Jordaan Food Tour.

 Looking for a different way to experience the city?
 There are a few more themed tours to consider.